nbone455/inat-viz/README.md

 - **Dynamic Query**: Ability to input iNaturalist Place ID to visualize different locations.

 ## Usage
 - Input the iNaturalist Place ID for the location you want to explore.
+For Brush Mountain property 3, use "Brush Mountain 3" or id 184078
 - Click the "Submit" button to render the map.
 - Use the layer control to toggle the visibility of different species on the map.
 - Click on markers to view more details about each species.